mmasanova/memory-game/README.md

 Once you turn two cards they are compared and if the images match they will stay revealed.
 If the images do not match cards return back to their hidden state.

+Continue to turn cards until you find all matches.

 Find all matching images within 12 moves and you will get 3 star rating for your game.
 Find all matching images within 18 moves and you will get 2 star rating.
 Any more moves will give you a 1 star rating.